Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Appendix

-\begin{proof}[Proof of Proposition \ref{asympbias}]
+\begin{proof}[\textbf{Proof of Proposition} \ref{asympbias}]

 We will show that $\rho$ is equivalent to $\frac{1}{n} \sum_i \phi_i$.
 The proof follows similar arguments as in \cite{sridhar2022estimating}.
-Recall that in our setup the causal effect $\phi_{ij}$ involves expectations marginalizing over other connections (non $j$) of $i$ denoted by $A_{i,(-j)}$, and the observed covariates $Z_i$.
+Recall that in our setup the causal effect $\phi_{ij}$ involves expectations conditioning on $A_{ij}>0$ and fixing either $Y_j^i =1$ or $Y_j^i=0$.
+Those expectations then are taken by marginalizing or integrating over other connections (non $j$) of $i$ denoted by $A_{i,(-j)}$, and the observed covariates $Z_i$.

 Using the notation of \cite{sridhar2022estimating}, we define,